Pathways012/FPGA_Portfolio/beginner/dual_port_RAM/README.md

 - Support independent memory access on two ports
 - Demonstrate safe concurrent read/write behavior
 - Verify correct operation using a dedicated testbench
-- Organize RTL and simulation files using a clean project structure

 ---